-Michelle Kiley has worked for several years as a planner, community, and economic development professional in greater Minnesota.
-Kiley holds a B.A. in Local and Urban Affairs and an M.S. in Tourism, Planning, and Development from St. Cloud State University.
-In addition, to her academic record, she has successfully completed the “Emerging Public Artist” workshop hosted by Forecast for Public Art (2017) and is an alumna of the 2018 “Teaching Artist Roster Program” offered through the Central Minnesota Arts Board (CMAB).
+Michelle Kiley has worked for several years as a community planner and economic development professional in greater Minnesota.
+Kiley holds a B.A. in Local and Urban Affairs and a M.S. in Tourism, Planning, and Development from St. Cloud State University.
+Currently she is seeking two certificates from the New Your Institute of design (interior design and AutoCAD).

 In addition to her academic record, she successfully completed the “Emerging Public Artist” workshop hosted by Forecast for Public Art (2017) and is an alumna of the 2018 “Teaching Artist Roster Program” offered through the Central Minnesota Arts Board (CMAB) as a temporary public artist.
 Kiley has led a nonprofit arts organization that supports visual art installations, exhibitions, educational programming and a variety of performing arts experiences.
 She is committed to designing artful spaces – fusing her talent, education and love of creating influential spaces.

 I believe my journey into the world of exhibit assessment and design took root years ago; as a child I was interested in what I would eventually define as interior design.
 Although my career has taken me down exciting and, at times challenging paths, I recognized that my love for design and pull to create dynamic spaces is still just as alive in my heart today, as it was so many years ago.